ccollicutt/simplestack/README.md

 curtis$ wget http://download.cirros-cloud.net/0.3.3/cirros-0.3.3-x86_64-disk.img
 ```

 Now that we have the Cirros image, we can run the short setup playbook.
-This will install the cirros image via glance, add some ssh keys (not really needed though), and a default network called "flatnet" (which sounds mathematical).
+This will install the Cirros image via glance, add some ssh keys (not really needed though), and a default network called "flatnet" (which sounds mathematical).

 ```bash
 curtis$ ansible-playbook setup.yml